 This role has the responsibility to confirm the proposal technically.
 The people in this role are made to say “No” and they are too stubborn to fall back.
 Indeed, they don’t decide who wins, but they do decide who is going to play.
 All they want to know is how well it meets their screening tests.
 To deal with technical buyers easier, it is better to know all facets of your products and services.
 If you see your proposal is weak and does not fulfill the customer’s requirements, it is better to ask your marketing department for product development.

 This role is played with people in a company who are using your product.
 For example, if you are selling computers for employees to a company, the employees are the user buyers, not the CEO or Technical Manager.
 The task of people in this role is to make judgments about the impact of that product or service on the job to be done.

 Product reliability, service record, downtime record, maintenance, safety, and potential impact are important for user buyers.
 You have to please user buyers because they use your product directly affects how that product is viewed and even more important how it is implemented.

 The role of a coach is to guide you in the sale by giving you information that you need in order to manage it to a satisfactory close that guarantees you not only the order, but also satisfied customers, solid references, and repeated business.
-Coach is someone who will give you directions to succeed.
+A coach is someone who will give you directions to succeed.